What If You Had an Interview Questions and Answers Cheat Sheet

-The waiting room lights seem brighter than they need to be.
-Two other candidates are also waiting, but you know you’re up next.
+The waiting room lights seem brighter than they need to be, two other candidates are also waiting, but you know you’re up next.

 I’ve got good news.
 You don’t have to wish anymore!

 If you’ve ever been stumped by a manager’s interview questions, fumbled over words, or took way too long thinking before answering with vague, (what you knew were) inadequate responses, I’ve got you!